-T S Eliot famously reversed this quote from Mary Queen Of Scots, apparently spoken upon the eve of her execution.
+T S Eliot reversed this quote from Mary Queen Of Scots, spoken upon the eve of her beheading.
 On either reading, both versions of the phrase bring forward the issue of mortality and articulate a metaphor of life as a temporal line, from one end to the other.

 2015 Floor maquettes and paintings Irregular white Perspex, mud, wheels Five pieces approx 60 x 60 Watercolours on paper Approx 20 x 20

 Whilst walking through Whitechapel in the east end of London I noticed pinned to a lamp post a police notice announcing that the area had been designated a ‘dispersal zone’.
 This notice gave police extra powers by which they could remove people from the designated area without that removed person ever having committed a crime.

 The notice with accompanying map, posted in an ethnically diverse and culturally rich area, got me thinking about the movement and regulation of people.
 In my sketchbooks I started using watercolour to outline this and other dispersal zones of London, making shapes that began to resemble a jigsaw that would never fit together.
 Form took the boundaries of the zones and the pigment naturally merged moved and pushed the edges, allowing a tension with containment to come forward.

 At the time of making the works a high stratospheric wind brought sand from the Sahara across London leaving a thin layer visible over windows and car bonnets.
 I had also noticed the way market traders in Whitechapel moved internationally sourced goods along the Mile End Road in small container trolleys on wheels.
 Thinking on this helped develop the sheets of perspex fitted with wheels that when covered in wet clay mud slowly dried out over a few days.
 As they dried they were unable to hold their form and fractured revealing their fragility and the instability of the pre-designated form.